 - 1 teaspoon ground cinnamon

-- 1 large very ripe banana
+- 1 large ripe banana pureed or mashed* (see note)

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Combine oats, walnuts, coconut, salt and cinnamon in a medium bowl.
+- Combine oats, walnuts, coconut, salt and cinnamon in a medium bowl.

 - Puree banana with an immersion blender or mash thoroughly with a fork.
 Melt peanut butter and coconut oil.